metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

 We will inspect two SRA samples ([SRR492065](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR492065&display=metadata){:target="_blank"} and [SRR492183](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR492183&display=metadata){:target="_blank"}) that belong to the same study "Preborn infant gut metagenome".

+## Preparation

+Due to the configuration of your VMs, you need to create a small config file with the following command, to make sure we can resume workflow runs.

+!!! question "Task 1"

+    Change into the directory of the Toolkit session.
+    ```BASH
+    cd /vol/volume/sessions/metagenomics_metagenomics-tk
+    ```

+    Copy the following command to create the config file.

+    ```BASH
+    echo 'cleanup = false' > nextflow.config
+    ```

 ## Metagenomics-Toolkit Execution

 The Metagenomics-Toolkit offers multiple tools for each of the aforementioned processing steps.